 Until MS stopped me in my tracks.
 My world flipped and I was struggling to find any meaningful answers as to why I was ill (the long term pattern of chronic stress and putting myself at the bottom of a priority list hadn't dawned on me yet).
-Primary care offered me drugs in an attempt to suppress the over-active immune response but also a feeling of passivity that I wasn't comfortable with.
-The underlying immune system imbalance and the multi-factorial nature of autoimmunity wasn't being addressed.
-Dr Google offered lots of multi-factorial approaches but left me feeling even more confused and scared.
-My daughters were only 18 months and 4 years old at the time and I was determined to explore every way I could to be healthy for as long as possible.
+Primary care offered me drugs in an attempt to suppress the over-active immune response but also a feeling of passivity that I wasn't comfortable with and I was determined to explore every way I could to be healthy for as long as possible.
 So I opened a book about MS and diet by Dr Terry Wahls which ignited the beginning of a new chapter in my life.

 The more I learnt, the more I needed to know and this desire has driven me to continue studying and researching long after graduating as a Nutritional Therapist.
-I have since qualified as a Nutrigenomics practitioner with Lifecode GX offering a range of specialist nutrigenomics DNA test panels that inform how inherited health risks can be mitigated through personalised nutrition and lifestyle change.
-I am also completing the Functional Medicine Practitioner Programme with The Institute of Functional Medicine as well as an MSc in Applied Neuroscience at King's College London.
-I regularly attend CPD events with industry experts in the field of nutrition, autoimmunity and MS.
+I qualified as a Nutrigenomics practitioner with Lifecode GX offering a range of specialist nutrigenomics DNA test panels that inform how inherited health risks can be mitigated through personalised nutrition and lifestyle change and I also trained in Functional Medicine with The Institute for Functional Medicine.